Europa Europa: Plot

-At the school, "Josef Peters" is introduced to the other boys as a heroic combat veteran.
-Solek manages to avoid baring himself through several methods, and attempts to disguise his circumcision with string and rubber bands to simulate a foreskin.
-During class, a Nazi "expert" in racial science uses Solek as a subject to determine his anthropometric indices, declaring him to be of "pure Aryan stock".
+At the school, Solek is very careful to hide his circumcision.
 Leni, a member of the Bund Deutscher Mädel who serves meals at the Academy, becomes infatuated with Solek.
-He returns Leni's affections, but does not consummate their relationship for fear of exposing himself.
-The two eventually part ways after Leni makes a violent anti-Semitic remark to Solek.
+He returns her affections, but does not consummate their relationship for fear of exposing himself.

-During his leave from the Academy, Solek travels to Łódź to find his family; however, the ghetto is sealed off and guarded by the Feldgendarmerie.
-Solek rides a tram that travels through the ghetto, observing horrific sights of tortured and starved people.
-He spots an elderly woman resembling his mother, but is unable to get closer to the woman.
+During his leave from the Academy, Solek travels to Łódź to find his family; however, the ghetto is sealed off and guarded.
+Solek rides a tram that travels through the ghetto, observing sights of tortured and starved people.
 Later, Solek visits Leni's mother, who does not sympathize with the Nazis.
-She tells him Leni is pregnant by Solek's roommate, Gerd, and intends to give up the child to the "Lebensborn" program.
-When Leni's mother presses Josef on his identity, he breaks down and confesses he is Jewish; she tells him she had suspected, but promises not to betray him.
-He does not see Leni again.
+She tells him Leni is pregnant by Solek's roommate, Gerd, and will give up the child to the Lebensborn program.
+When Leni's mother presses Josef on his identity, he breaks down and confesses he is Jewish; she promises not to betray him.

-Solek is summoned to the Gestapo offices, and is nearly exposed when he is prodded about his supposed parentage and is asked to show a "Certificate of Racial Purity".
-When Solek claims the certificate is in Grodno, the Gestapo official says he will send for it and then rants about how the war will be won by Hitler's "Wunderwaffen".
-As Solek leaves to meet with Gerd, the building is destroyed by Allied bombs; Solek's relief is tempered by Gerd's death in the bombing.
+Solek is summoned to the Gestapo offices.
+There, he is prodded about his supposed parentage and is asked to show a "Certificate of Racial Purity".
+When Solek claims the certificate is in Grodno, the Gestapo official says he will send for it.
+As Solek leaves to meet with Gerd, the building is destroyed by Allied bombs; Solek survives while Gerd dies in the bombing.